yeison/dockers/itorch/README.md

 https://github.com/yeison/dockers/blob/master/itorch/Dockerfile

 known issues:  there might be an issue with running more than one container at a time.
-I don't know what the problem may be.